-Enormous changes have been made since those days, and the increased popularity of real-time communication is due to the rise of technology and the internet.
+Enormous changes have been made since those days, and the increased popularity of RTC is due to the rise of technology and the internet.
 With the advent of new forms of digital communication, real-time interactions have become more accessible than ever.

 Take VoIP, Voice over Internet Protocol, also known as IP telephony.
 Voice chat and voice calls have been completely changed and are highly accessible.
-Calling someone now is cheap, and people can choose from many apps and services.
+Calling someone now is cheap; people can choose from many apps and services.
 The same applies to instant messaging and video calls.

 Social media have further pushed the edges of real-time communication.
 All of our interactions are immediate, from likes to comments.
-Furthermore, social media applications allow instant messaging, calls, and video calls.
+Furthermore, social media applications allow instant messaging and video calls.

 Applications of RTC

 Real-time communication can be used for various purposes, from business meetings to social interactions.
-It allows for more efficient and effective communication, as it eliminates the need for long delays between messages.
-This makes it easier to stay on top of conversations and keep track of important information.
+It allows for more efficient and effective communication, eliminating long delays between messages.
+This makes it easier to stay on top of conversations and track important information.

 Examples of real-time communications include: